-As we celebrate another Independence Day, the subject of freedom is top of mind.
+As we celebrate Independence Day, the subject of freedom is top of mind.
 Everyone has a different idea of freedom, which is exactly what the men and women fought for so bravely all these years – the freedom of choice.
-Recently, we caught up with Steve Graff, chapter coordinator for East Texas, and asked him what freedom means to him.
+We caught up with Steve Graff, former chapter coordinator for East Texas, and asked him what freedom means to him.

 Upon leaving the Army, Steve has enjoyed a career in sales in various forms, from life insurance to cars to promotional products.
 Currently he and his wife, Tami, run Green Monkey Promotions, and count Heroes on the Water as one of their clients.

 As an avid fisherman and athlete, Steve found Heroes on the Water to be a natural fit.